UPES B.Tech Admissions 2026

 However, in a single year, candidates can appear for the exam only twice.
 Students aspiring for admission in NITs, IIITs, or IITs often talk about the number of attempts of JEE Main 2026.
 This means they can appear for the exam twice every year for 3 consecutive years.
 Read the complete article for more details on the number of attempts in JEE Main 2026.

-As per the JEE Main eligibility criteria, candidates can appear for JEE Mains 6 times in 3 consecutive years.
+As per the JEE Main eligibility criteria, candidates can appear for JEE Mains six times in three consecutive years.
 That is, candidates qualified/appearing for Class 12th in the last 3 years are eligible to appear for JEE Main.
 NTA JEE Main exam 2026 will be conducted in two sessions.
 Candidates who are attempting the JEE Main exam for the first time in 2026 will be eligible to take to test in 2026 and 2027 as well.
 The answer to the question of the number of attempts in JEE Mains for the general category is that students can appear for three consecutive years from the year of passing their class 12.
 For more information on the JEE Mains attempt limit and the advantages, applicants can read the following pointers.

 | Events | JEE January Dates (Session 1) | JEE April Dates (Session 2) |